carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                     access the scratch
                                                     aperture.

-                                                    The second SGPR is 32 bit
+                                                    The second SGPR is 32-bit
                                                     byte size of a single
                                                     work-item's scratch memory
                                                     usage.
 CP obtains this from